Alluvium and Glacial Outwash Sediments (Qa)

 of the Porters Creek Clay and in areas of perched water.
 Drilled wells

 penetrating the main zone of saturation where beds are thick yield as

 much as 1,700 gallons per minute.
 Hardness of water ranges from 7 to

 212 parts per million, and dissolved solids from 28 to 431 parts per

 million.
 Iron may be present in objectionable amounts.

 The U.S. Geological Survey's Hydrologic Atlas Series, published cooperatively

-entire state.
-Atlases for
+for the entire state.
+Hydrologic Atlases for Calloway County are: HA-169,

 to "Groundwater Resources in Kentucky"